sjentsch/lsjDocs/Ch06/Ch06_DataHandling.rst

 - :doc:`Ch06_DataHandling_5`

 As you can see, the list of topics that the chapter covers is pretty broad, and there is a *lot* of content there.
-Even though thit is one of the longest and hardest chapters in the book, I am really only scratching the surface of several fairly different and important topics.
+Even though this is one of the longest and hardest chapters in the book, I am really only scratching the surface of several fairly different and important topics.
 My advice, as usual, is to read through the chapter once and try to follow as much of it as you can.
 Do not worry too